The Top Consideration When Purchasing A Full Body Harness

 Falling off a building is going to hurt.
 Your $50 harness is designed to catch you, and it will.
 However, it is important to understand that fall arrest systems are designed to prevent you from plummeting to your death, not necessarily protecting you from injury.

 OSHA requires that you experience no more than 1,800 lbs of force on your body in the event of a fall.
 That is not a small number!
-That force is being focalized in the areas your harness touches your body (upper legs, groin, chest, ect.).
+That force is being focalized in the areas your harness touches your body (upper legs, groin, chest, etc.).

 You get what you pay for.

 There is a direct relationship between price and safety.
-The premium harness can include options like padding in essential areas, multiple points of adjustments, and additional stretch built in the webbing.
+The premium harnesses can include options like padding in essential areas, multiple points of adjustments, and additional stretch built in the webbing.
 This spreads out the impact on the body and reduces the possibility of injury from the harness.

 Don’t cheap out on safety.
 The lower the risk, the more reasonable it is to spend less on a harness.
-If you rarely work at heights and never go near a fall hazard, maybe an economy harness is right for you.
+If you rarely work at heights and never go near a fall hazard, maybe Guardian's Velocity economy harness is right for you.
 Realistically, the function of this harness is to keep you away from the fall.

 When your life's on the line, bring dollar value into perspective.
 If your work regularly puts you at risk for a fall, you want to ensure that your harness is doing everything necessary to keep you safe.
 This makes spending a few hundred dollars on it worth every penny.